 The mental commentary that seems to go on and on without end is not our natural state.
 It is something we learned to do early on, and it often makes no sense, has nothing to do with what’s occurring in the present, and we have little control over it.
 When you see small children engaging in whatever activity they’re participating in, whether it’s playing with a doll or eating, you’ll see that they are fully engaged in the moment, free from mental commentary.
 Nature reminds us that this state is accessible to all of us.
 And by tapping into our natural state, we realize that within us, we were born with everything we need to experience happiness, inner peace, and healing from past wounds.

 A daily practice of appreciating nature is one of the most beneficial activities you can do to increase happiness and reduce stress.
 While you may feel like you have no time in the day, it only requires a few minutes.
 Start by taking a five-minute walk outside every day.
 During this time, disconnect yourself from electronic devices.

 When you’re walking observe your surroundings.
 Watch carefully.
-Look at the sky, notice the leaves on trees, and see small animals are around you.
-Listen attentively, hear the sounds of birds, the wind rustling leaves, and even your own footsteps.
+Look at the sky, notice the leaves on trees, and observe the small animals around you.
+Listen attentively, hear the sounds of birds, the leaves rustling in the wind, and even your own footsteps.
 Over time, you’ll notice there are endless things to observe and listen to.

 Next, consider eating outdoors when the weather permits.
 Rather than eat your lunch at your desk or in the company lounge, take it outside.
 And keep the electronic devices quiet.
 Avoid multi-tasking while you’re eating.
 In other words, no reading, no texting, no meeting with colleagues.
 Eat in silence and observe both the food you’re putting into your body and your surroundings.
 While eating like this may not be possible five days a week, make time to do this as much as possible.